KayLerch/alexa-skills-kit-tester-java/README.md

 $ export lwaClientSecret=...
 $ export lwaRefreshToken=...
 ```
-Now you can use the JAR package you get when you built the project and reference the YAML script via file path.
+Now you can use the [JAR package](https://s3.amazonaws.com/io.klerch.alexa.test/alexa-skills-kit-tester-java-1.0.0.jar
+) you get when you built the project and reference the YAML script via file path.
+You can also [download](https://s3.amazonaws.com/io.klerch.alexa.test/alexa-skills-kit-tester-java-1.0.0.jar) the latest built.

 ```bash
 $ java -jar alexa-skills-kit-tester-java-1.0.0.jar -f ./path/to/your/script.yml